ahmohbati/SecOn/Roadmap.md

     * [Issue 500](../issues/500): sosetup: restart starman
     * [Issue 504](../issues/504): sosetup: avoid writing ELSA_PORT twice in SSH_CONF
     * [Issue 547](../issues/547): sosetup: if enabling salt on a sensor, check top.sls to make sure it doesn't already exist
+    * [Issue 740](../issues/740): sosetup: sensor should use sudo to restart apache on master
     * [Issue 730](../issues/730): Snort 2.9.7.3
     * [Issue 731](../issues/731): Snort DAQ 2.0.5
     * [Issue 732](../issues/732): NSM: only output color codes if running on a tty